KTWangster/Alien_Invasion/README.md

 # Alien_Invasion
-Project 1 of "Python Crash Course" by Eric Matthes Chapters 12 - 14
+Inspired by Project 1 of "Python Crash Course" by Eric Matthes.